top of page

 KASEAS-CSEAS Joint Conference

-The KASEAS, in collaboration with the Center for Southeast Asian Studies (CSEAS) at Kyoto University, introduced the KASEAS-CSEAS Joint Conference in 2009.
-Initially organized biennially as an alternately hosted scholarly meeting between Korea and Japan, it transitioned to an annual academic conference in 2020.
-The conference aims to foster the exchange of research interests, achievements, and networks among Southeast Asian researchers from Korea and Japan, contributing to the nuanced development of Southeast Asian studies.
+In collaboration with the Center for Southeast Asian Studies (CSEAS) at Kyoto University, KASEAS introduced the KASEAS-CSEAS Joint Conference in 2009.
+Initially held biennially, alternating between Korea and Japan, the conference became an annual academic conference in 2020.
+Its aim is to foster the exchange of research interests, achievements, and networks among Southeast Asian scholars from Korea and Japan, contributing to the nuanced development of Southeast Asian studies.

-The collaboration between Southeast Asian scholars from Korea and Japan also played a pivotal role in the establishment of the Southeast Asian Studies Asia Academic Conference (SEASIA Conference: https://seasia-consortium.org/).
-Operational coordination on the Korean side for the stable execution of the KASEAS-CSEAS Joint Conference is overseen by the Institute for Southeast Asian Studies at Jeonbuk National University.
-CSEAS at Kyoto University is actively working to extend connections beyond Kyoto within Japan's Southeast Asian studies community.
-Recently, both Korea and Japan have recognized the necessity of reinforcing and supporting exchanges among young scholars.
+The collaboration between Southeast Asian scholars from ROK and Japan also played a pivotal role in establishing the Southeast Asian Studies Asia Academic Conference (SEASIA Conference: https://seasia-consortium.org/).
+On the Korean side, operational coordination for the stable execution of the KASEAS-CSEAS Joint Conference is overseen by the Institute for Southeast Asian Studies at Jeonbuk National University.
+CSEAS at Kyoto University is actively working to expand connections within Japan’s Southeast Asian studies community beyond Kyoto.
+Recently, both Korea and Japan have recognized the importance of strengthening and supporting exchanges among young scholars.

 02